Norwich University: Kreitzberg Library

-Webb Hall
+Schneider Hall

-Webb Hall was completed in 1960 and originally housed the English, Modern Languages, Social Sciences, Business Administration and the Psychology and Education departments.
+Originally Webb Hall, it was completed in 1960 and originally housed the English, Modern Languages, Social Sciences, Business Administration, and the Psychology and Education departments.
 Dole Auditorium, which seated over four hundred people, was located in Webb Hall.
 The building is named after J. Watson Webb, a Norwich trustee.
-The auditorium honored Charles Dole (NU 1869), who served in his career at the university as an instructor in mathematics and Latin, a professor of history and rhetoric, the commandant of cadets and acting president of the university from 1895 to 1896.
+The auditorium honored Charles Dole (NU 1869), who served in his career at the university as an instructor in mathematics and Latin, a professor of history and rhetoric, the commandant of cadets, and acting president of the university from 1895 to 1896.
 In 2017, Webb Hall underwent a major renovation that included the dismantling of Dole Auditorium.
 Following the commencement of the spring semester in 2019, Norwich University completed renovations on Webb Hall, which was briefly renamed North Hall.
 In 2020, North Hall became Schneider Hall, in honor of retiring Norwich University President Richard W. Schneider.